darasus/ai-blog/content/packages-in-java.md

   versatile and powerful language that is used to run on a wide range of systems and platforms.
 By grouping related classes and sub-packages into a single definition, you can make your code easier to understand and reuse.
+intro: >-
+  In this digital world, everything is going digital.
+Even the field of programming is shifting towards more digitized platforms and solutions.
+In such a scenario, the need for compact programs that can be easily installed and used on any device arises.
+That’s where Java packages come into play.

+  A package in java is a collection of related classes, interfaces, enumerations, and sub-packages under one umbrella.
+As you may have already understood from the above explanation, packages are a great way to organize your code into logical units that can be reused across projects.
+Packages help you avoid naming conflicts with other libraries or programs and help keep related things together so they’re easier to find later on.
+Let’s take a look at some common Java packages:
 ---

 ## JDK (Java Development Kit)